-The Council of Europe and the European Commission joint programme aims to improve the access to justice of Roma and Traveller women in Bulgaria, Greece, Ireland, Italy and Romania.
+JUSTROM2 is a joint programme of the Council of Europe and European Commission aiming to improve the access to justice of Roma women in Bulgaria, Greece, Italy and Romania.

 The specific objectives are: